DWFT: 1986-2017: DWBR

-2017–present: FM2 / Capital FM2
+2017-present: FM2, Capital FM2, The Capital

 In late-2016, PBS announced that Business Radio will have its name change.
 First announced as "Radio 2", it was later changed to FM2 to avoid confusion with BBC Radio 2 in the United Kingdom, with the launch date set on February 2, 2017.
-Prior to this announcement, radio veteran Rizal "Bong" Aportadera, Jr. (Sonny B) was appointed by PCOO Sec.
+Prior to this announcement, radio veteran Rizal "Bong" Aportadera Jr. (Sonny B) was appointed by former PCO Sec.
 Martin Andanar as the Director of PBS in July 2016.
 A month later, Carlo Villo (Carlo José) was then appointed by Aportadera as the agency's Deputy Director and head of the new FM division.
 Villo serves as the program director for 104.3 FM, as well as its recently acquired 87.5 FM.

 On January 15, 2017, Business Radio quietly signed off for the last time and went off the air for a week.
-On January 24, 2017, the station went on air for test broadcast playing the ‘80s and ‘90s music along with pre-recorded teasers carrying the New Republic tagline.
+On January 24, 2017, the station went on air for test broadcast playing the '80s and '90s music along with pre-recorded teasers carrying the New Republic tagline.
 Sonny B, Carlo José and George Boone had their warm-up 3 days after its test broadcast.

-On February 2, 2017, past 5:30am, DWBR signed on as 1043 FM2.
+On February 2, 2017, past 5:30 am, DWBR signed on as 1043 FM2.
 At that time, it extended its broadcast time by two hours, broadcasting until midnight.
 Despite having a commercial-free, less talk and more music type of programming, FM2 still airs PSAs and public advisories.
 Its playlist focuses heavily on the 80s and 90s, with a tiny portion of 70s.
 Since summer of 2017, FM2 signs on an hour earlier.